zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/configuring-unicast-over-tcp.md

 ### JDBC Ping

 Rather than use TCP Ping to discover cluster members, you can use a central database accessible by all the nodes to help them find each other.
 Cluster members write their own and read the other members' addresses from this database.
-To enable this configuration, replace the `TCPPING` tag with the corresponding `JDBC_PING` tag:
+To enable this configuration, replace the `TCPPING` tag referenced in the [Unicast Configuration](#unicast-configuration) steps with the corresponding `JDBC_PING` tag:

 ```xml
 <JDBC_PING